Generate a game board map from a bitmap

 Players and computer controlled enemies can move sideways, but not diagonally:

-Factors that limit whether or not a game piece can move from one tile to another (tile A to tile B) are:
+Factors that limit if a game piece can move from one tile to another (tile A to tile B) are:

-• Tile B doesn’t exist (the piece would move outside of the board boundaries).
+- B doesn’t exist (the piece would move outside of the board).

-• Tile B belongs to another room and is separated from tile A by a wall.
+(see below). - B belongs to another room and is separated from A by a wall.

-• Tile B is occupied by another piece or furniture (another piece can not stop here).
+- B is occupied by a piece or furniture (characters can’t stop here).

-• Tile B is occupied by a player or enemy (players and enemies can not walk past eachother).
+- B is occupied by a player or enemy (characters can’t pass each other).

 Tile types